zuffidries/data-algo/data_structures/data_structures.md

 <br>

-_Note_: For both stacks and queues, the advantages far outweight the "disadvantages", I hesitate to even call them disadvantages because they seem to mostly come from misuse of the data structure itself, not from any drawback particular to that data structure (i.e. you wouldn't use evaluate a screwdriver on its ability to hammer a nail).
+_Note_: For both stacks and queues, the advantages far outweigh the "disadvantages", I hesitate to even call them disadvantages because they seem to mostly come from misuse of the data structure itself, not from any drawback particular to that data structure (i.e. you wouldn't use evaluate a screwdriver on its ability to hammer a nail).

 <br>